joshperry/couchauthnode/README.md

 This auth protocol looks up data by email address, so it is stored on the same document that postfix searches to see if a mailbox exists.
-The dovecot integration expects to find a `password` and optionally a `seive` property on the mailbox document.
+The dovecot integration expects to find a `password` and optionally a `sieve` property on the mailbox document.

 The `password` property is the--ideally--salted and hashed password in a format that dovecot understands.

-The `seive` property is a hash with the each seive script name as the keys, with the value being the ID--a random UUID--of a document holding the scripts contents.
+The `sieve` property is a hash with the each sieve script name as the keys, with the value being the ID--a random UUID--of a document holding the scripts contents.
 The content document holds the script in its `script` property.

-When we return the ID of the script content document, we include its `_rev` appended as Dovecot caches any particular seive script until its ID changes.
+When we return the ID of the script content document, we include its `_rev` appended as Dovecot caches any particular sieve script until its ID changes.
 This lets us use simple static references between documents in our data model, while automatically invalidating Dovecot's cache anytime a scripts content document is changed.

+This also accepts writes of sieve scripts for clients that support dovecot's managesieve protocol.